sbalcombe/stuartbalcombe/content/articles/concierge-onboarding/index.md

 ### You are now ready to start increasing adoption of your product

 Your customers will appreciate you taking the time to understand what really matters to them and help them level up in their business.
-Your product team will love the high fidelity feedback they can use to improve the product for future customers and your sales team will you for the new case studies they can leverage to close deals in their pipeline.
+Your product team will love the high fidelity feedback they can use to improve the product for future customers and your sales team will love you for the new case studies they can leverage to close deals in their pipeline.

 And YOU will have a direct line to your customers that moves the needle for the business.
 Your activation rate will jump up, your churn will drop and you can spend more time marketing to the people who are a great fit for your product.